anymod/guide/docs/examples/content-management.md

 </head>
 ```

-This enables Anymod on the page.
+This enables AnyMod on the page.
 Now paste the mod's tag in your page's HTML wherever you want your mod to appear:

 ```html
 <!-- Lorem ipsum text -->